One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 const response = await axios.get(`https://hexlet.io/todos/${todoId}`);

-// here we need to perform the necessary normalization
+// We need to perform the necessary normalization and handle errors

 dispatch(todosLoaded(response.todos));